meaghanlewis/manager-guide/1-1s/README.md

 **Frequency**

 I prefer to have 30 minute 1:1s each week and we can decide together on a time that works best.
+Our first 1:1 together will last an hour so that we can get to know each other better.
+Otherwise, if 30 minutes isn't enough a particular week I'm always available for extra 1:1 time.

+Also, the calendar invite can be modified by either you or I at any time.

 **Agenda**